nextgis/ngf-tutorial/tutorials/6_3_no_map_ngw_orm/README.md

 - Dig into the library [code](https://github.com/nextgis/nextgis_frontend/blob/master/packages/ngw-orm/src/repository/VectorLayer.ts#L146) and look for any other checks, use them. 🤓 Make PR with new checks, why not.
 - 🤓 Generate Class and Interface *.ts files for the NGW resource.

-To run this example, you need to execute these commands in the terminal
+To run this example, you need to execute these commands in the terminal:

 ```bash
 npm i